 Dumouriez, after ordering the attack on the centre, repaired to the right, where Beaurnonville was already advanced too far, and had become enveloped by six Austrian battalions and exposed to the murderous fire of five redoubts near to Cuesmes.
 Dampierre had indeed arrived to his assistance, by advancing on the extreme left of the enemy, which released the six battalions, who now obtaining possession of two of the redoubts, turned their guns upon the flying defenders.
-Clairfait, however, still nobly maintained the defence, until six squadrons of chasseurs, with some battalions of General Dampierre, under the influence of the General-in-Chief, poured down upon the Austrians, and at this moment a cannonade was heard in their rear, and the shot came in on both adversaries (it was believed from General Harville's division in rear of the Austrian left); both sides for a moment hesitated in ignorance of its meaning ; but the republicans soon recovered their bolden and pushed on in their charge, which forced their adversaries road to Mons.
-Beaurnonville now sent forward his before attack of the other redoubts, and carried them.
-At the same a Dumouriez, who had, in ignorance of these successes, gone w right to bring up reinforcements, was returning with six aquation when the Duke de Montpensier, arrived with news of the taking the village of Jemmappes, and that the battle was won.
+Clairfuit, however, still nobly maintained the defence, until six squadrons of chasseurs, with some battalions of General Dampierre, under the influence of the General-in-Chief. poured down upon the Austrians, and at this moment a cannonade was heard in their rear, and the shot came in on both adversaries (it was believed from General Harville's division in rear of the Austrian left); both sides for a moment hesitated in ignorance of its meaning; but the republicans soon recovered their boldening, and pushed on in their charge, which forced their adversaria road to Mons.
+Beaurnonville now sent forward his satisfied attack of the other redoubts, and carried them.
+At the same Dumouriez, who had, in ignorance of these successes, gone right to bring up reinforcements, was returning with six aquation when the Duke de Montpensier, arrived with news of the taking the village of Jemmappes, and that the battle was won.

 The Austrians are said to have lost 5000 men killed, wounded, and prisoners, with eight guns.
-The French lost many distinguished officers; and General Dampierre, to when the soldiers assigned the chief glory, and the Duke de Chartree and the indication of the selves.
-Dumouries had two horses killed and the soldiers are selved the army retired through Mons, covered by Bergers and the soldiers are soldiers and the soldiers are soldiers and the soldiers are soldiers are soldiers and the soldiers are soldiers and the soldiers are soldie Hayne by a bridge of boats, near Nimy: on the 7th they encamped at Soignies, and on the 8th at Tubise.
+The French lost many distinguished officers; and General Dampierre, to when the soldiers savinged the chief glory, and the Duke de Chartres, in the soldiers assigned the selves.
+Dumouries had two horses killed and the chief army retired through Mons, covered by Banks and the chief street through Mons, covered by Banks and the chief street through Mons, covered by Banks and the chief street through Mons, covered by Banks and the chief street through Mons, covered by Banks and the chief street through Mons, covered by Banks and the chief street through Mons, covered by Banks and the chief street through Mons, covered by Banks and the chief street through Mons, covered by Banks and the chief street through Mons, covered by Banks and Chief street

+Hayne by a bridge of boats, near Nimy: on the 7th they encamped at Soignies, and on the 8th at Tubise.
 The town of Mons was evacuated without any defence, and Dumouriez established his head-quarters there on the 7th: on the following day Tournay surrendered, but in lieu of pursuing the beaten enemy, the French sat down quietly for five days, to rest after the fatigue of victory, and did not again move forward till the 12th.